-Life insurance entries Balanc e sheet Income statement
+Life insurance entries Balance sheet Income statement

 DR CR DR CR

 Organization pays premium into insurance contract

-COLI Asset (CSV) Cash \$100,000 \$100,000
+COLI asset (CSV) Cash \$100,000 \$100,000

 Adjustment to cash surrender value (CSV) in the insurance contract

 Premium expense \$3,000

-COLI asset (CSV) \$3,000 , , , , , ,
+COLI asset (CSV) \$3,000

 3. Partial withdrawal of CSV

 (surrender or loan) and

 deposit into cash

 Cash \$10,000

 COLI asset (CSV) \$10,000

 Plan participant dies at end of year one with \$1,000,000 of death benefit

 Cash \$1,000,000

 Nontaxable life \$913,000

 insurance proceeds

 COLI asset (CSV) \$87,000

-(1) The organization uses the plan participant's deferred wages (or organization contributions) to purchase the corporate-owned life insurance (COLI) contract.

-(2) The change during any accounting period in cash surrender value (CSV) is an adjustment to the corporate-owned life insurance asset and to premium expense.
-This change could be a debit or credit depending on charges/earnings in the life insurance policy(s).

-(3) The organization can withdraw cash from the CSV in the form of a surrender or loan to pay a deferred compensation benefit to a plan participant.

-(4) When the plan participant dies, the organization receives the death benefit proceeds and recognizes the income (the difference between the death benefit and the CSV).
+- (1) The organization pays the premium into the life corporate-owned life insurance (COLI) contract. - (2) The change during any accounting period in cash surrender value (CSV) is an adjustment to the corporate-owned life insurance asset and to premium expense.
+This change could be a debit or credit depending on charges/earnings in the life insurance policy(s). - (3) The organization can withdraw cash from the CSV in the form of a surrender or loan to pay a deferred compensation benefit to a plan participant. - (4) When the plan participant dies, the organization receives the death benefit proceeds and recognizes the income (the difference between the death benefit and the CSV).